Track Record

 Real-Time Updates

-Performance statistics update automatically as results come in.
+Performance statistics regenerate automatically as results come in.
 The live track record on the platform reflects the most current data, typically updated within hours of game completion.
 Premium members can view results broken down by any combination of league, bet type, confidence tier, and date range.

 Why Transparent Tracking Matters